 Read around the subject

 Obviously it is highly unlikely that you will have any experience of what medical school is like before applying to study there.
 Therefore it is essential that you read around the subject and get to grips with what you could expect.
 Sign up to magazines/journals such as the British Medical Journal; watch documentaries about hospitals, GP surgeries, etc.; read books by current or ex-professionals to understand from an insider’s perspective the demand of the work.

 Immerse yourself for a few weeks in the subject in a university summer school and get an authentic experience of what studying medicine at university could be like.

-From fast-track one week courses in the spring to practical-based learning programs in London and traditional Oxbridge-style learning, we offer a variety of medicine courses for you to choose from.
-Click here to find out more about them.
+From fast-track one week courses in the spring to practical-based learning programs and traditional Oxbridge-style learning, we offer a variety of medicine courses for you to choose from.

 Will a Medicine summer school improve my chances of getting in?